lijqhs/bonjour/content/posts/2023-12-12-bon-appétit.md

 ## Reserving a table

-If you want to reserve a table, you can say "Je voudrais réserver une table pour deux personnes" which means "I would like to reserve a table for two people".
+If you want to reserve a table, you can say (*"I would like to reserve a table for two people"*)
+> Je voudrais réserver une table pour deux personnes.

-You can also specify the time of your arrival by saying "On arrive à [time]" which means "We'll arrive at [time]".
-For example, "On arrive à dix-neuf heures."
+You can also specify the time of your arrival by saying (*"We'll arrive at 7pm"*)
+> On arrive à dix-neuf heures.

-If you want a table near the window or on the terrace, you can say "Je voudrais une table sur la terrasse/près de la fenêtre" which means "I would like a table on the terrace/near the window".
+If you want a table near the window or on the terrace, you can say (*"I would like a table on the terrace/near the window"*)
+> Je voudrais une table sur la terrasse/près de la fenêtre.

 ## Ordering food

 To order food, you can use the phrase "Je voudrais" which means "I would like".
-For example, you can say "Je voudrais une soupe de poisson" which means "I would like a fish soup".
+For example, you can say (*"I would like a fish soup"*)
+> Je voudrais une soupe de poisson.

-If you want to add "please" at the end of the sentence, you can say "Je voudrais une soupe de poisson, s'il vous plaît".
+If you want to add "please" at the end of the sentence, you can say

+> Je voudrais une soupe de poisson, s'il vous plaît.

-If you want to ask for the menu, you can say "Puis-je avoir la carte?" which means "May I have the menu?".
-If you want to ask for recommendations, you can say "Que recommandez-vous?" which means "What do you recommend?".
+If you want to ask for the menu, you can say (*"May I have the menu?"*)
+> Puis-je avoir la carte?

+If you want to ask for recommendations, you can say (*"What do you recommend?"*)
+> Que recommandez-vous?

 ## Talking about dietary requirements